 The Company adopted Accounting Standards Update ("ASU") 2011-08, Testing Goodwill for Impairment, to test goodwill for impairment.
 This ASU permits the Company to first assess qualitative factors to determine whether it is "more-likely-than-not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 If the Company determines, on the basis of qualitative factors, that the fair value of a reporting unit is more likely than not less than the carrying amount, a two-step impairment test is required.
 Otherwise, further testing is not needed.
 The first step compares the fair value of each reporting unit to its carrying amount, including goodwill.
 Fair value is primarily determined by computing the future discounted cash flows expected to be generated by the reporting unit.
-If the fair value of each reporting unit exceeds its fair value, the second step compares the implied fair value of goodwill to the carrying value of a reporting unit's goodwill.
+If the fair value of each reporting unit exceeds its carrying amount, goodwill is not considered to be impaired and the second step will not be required.
+If the carrying amount of a reporting unit exceeds its fair value, the second step compares the implied fair value of goodwill to the carrying value of a reporting unit's goodwill.
 The implied fair value of goodwill is determined in a manner similar to accounting for a business combination with the allocation of the assessed fair value determined in the first step to the assets and liabilities of the reporting unit.
 The excess of the fair value of the reporting unit over the amounts assigned to the assets and liabilities is the implied fair value of goodwill.
 The Company has an unconditional option to bypass the qualitative assessment in any period and proceed directly to performing the two-step impairment test.